marcomarino123/magnopy/docs/source/contribute/index.rst

 Development workflow
 ====================

-For the detailed explanation of the development workflow, please visit the corresponding links below.
+For the detailed explanation of the development workflow see the table of content at the end of the page or click on the links in the short summary below.

 Fork and clone
 --------------

-* Go to the |repository|_ and click on the "Fork" button.
+* Go to the |repository|_ (:ref:`upstream <contribute_origin-upstream_upstream>`) and
-  Now you have your own copy of the magnopy repository in your GitHub account.
+  click on the "Fork" button.
+Now you have your own copy of the magnopy repository under your GitHub account (:ref:`origin <contribute_origin-upstream_origin>`).
-* Clone your copy of the repository to your local machine:
+* Clone your fork to your local machine:

   - If you are using ssh-key::